hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 How do Red/Rebol compare to other homoiconic languages they've inspired, like https://arturo-lang.io and http://sprylang.se ?

 [17:32:09](#OUh93xYAavpK2L6noUKn9J7F1rA1IgtUZ2j-f3LTBP8) <Oldes (@oldes-556aec4015522ed4b3e131da:gitter.im)>:
 What you are doing is a spaghetti code power imho.
-But you are Italian, so probably ok for you Ì†ΩÌ∏â
+But you are Italian, so probably ok for you üòâ

 [17:33:11](#dWYdN4IpjbmAyyqAZzKKbjKWDwX9Jqg9aCacJnj6I1c) <GiuseppeChillemi (GiuseppeChillemi)>:
 However, the best would be to have full path access in the function's context so you can access it in `F2` using `ctx/data1: "HELLO"`